darisusu/tp/docs/UserGuide.md

 - Case-insensitive search within names
 - Multiple keywords perform an OR-search (matches if any keyword is present)
 - Only full words will be matched e.g. `Han` will not match `Hans`
-- Matches are displayed in the client list
+- Matches are displayed in the respective client and dashboard panels

   ![result for 'find alex bernice'](images/findAlexBernice.png)